|World’s First Grain & Sugar Free King Cake|

 I have added variations to recipe to make dairy free.
 I was quite surprised how good the dairy free version tasted.
 I made a mini one with unsweetened almond milk and one with coconut milk and really couldn’t tell the difference.
 Of course, omit the cheesecake filling and instead of the cream cheese based icing, a drizzle of raw honey is all that is needed.

-1 tbsp butter, for bundt pan (use coconut oil for dairy-free)
+- 1 tablespoon butter for Bundt pan (use coconut oil for dairy-free)

 Prepare batter.
-Place remaining ingredients in blender or Magic Bullet and blend until smooth.
+Add eggs, milk, almond flour, stevia and vanilla to a blender or Magic Bullet and blend until smooth.
 Taste for sweetness and adjust if needed.
 Set aside.
 Prepare Cheesecake Filling.

 5 oz cream cheese, room temperature

-1/4th tsp.
-Stevia Select Powder or sweetener of choice, to taste
+1/4 teaspoon Stevia Select Powder or 1-1/2 tablespoons Virtue Sweetener or sweetener of choice, to taste

-Blend all ingredients in medium bowl until smooth.
+Add cream cheese, egg, vanilla and sweetener to medium bowl and blend until smooth.
 Taste for sweetness and adjust if needed.
 Set aside and prepare crumble:

 3/4 cup chopped pecans

-1/4th tsp Stevia Select Powder or sweetener of choice, to taste
+1/4 teaspoon Stevia Select Powder or 1 tablespoon Virtue Sweetener, to taste

-1 tbsp salted butter, melted (use coconut oil for dairy-free)
+1 tablespoon salted butter, melted (use coconut oil for dairy-free)

-Toss all ingredients in a medium bowl until well coated.
+To a small bowl add pecans, cinnamon, sweetener and butter.
+Mix until pecans are well coated.
 Taste for sweetness and adjust if necessary.

 By now, the bundt pan should be preheated.
 Carefully remove bundt pan from hot oven.
 Using pastry brush or paper towel, be sure to get butter all over the sides of bunt pan (at least the lower half).
 Work quickly but carefully.
 Next pour in half of popover batter (eyeball amount).
 Then using tablespoon, spoon cheesecake mixture evenly over batter.
 Next, sprinkle pecan crumble over cheesecake mixture and finish with remaining batter.